subconsciousnetwork/subtext/specification.md

 Con: Forcing titles for logical blocks imposes a fair amount of abstract thinking when taking rough notes.

+Note Org Mode is not strictly line-oriented.
+[It breaks paragraphs by one or more blank lines](https://orgmode.org/manual/Paragraphs.html).

 ### References

 - Nelson, Theodore "A File Structure for the Complex, the Changing, and the Indeterminate", Association for Computing Machinery, Proceedings of the 20th National Conference, 84-100.
 Ed.
 Lewis Winner, 1965.